RinYukiohara/KarnaBOT-Info/index.md

 ## Karna BOT

 Karna bot is a bot created to simulate the roll system of Fate Grand Order.
+It has three types of rolls, single, multi, and ticket, it also includes servants that have not been released in FGO.

 ## List of Commands